 (Author’s note: When I asked him about the air combat, he said he must have flow over Borneo going someplace.
 He didn’t give any other reason.)

 He was discharged from service on January 5, 1946.
 He had gone from a strong strapping young man to a very thin ill man spending time in the VA hospital.
+At that time, PTSD was not diagnosed.
 All treatments to help him failed.
 Apparently, he was dying.
 Part of his stomach was removed because of ulceration.
 He was given shock treatments.
 Mom said he had violent nightmares as if he were in battle.
 Finally, when he was in the hospital, he met a young Baptist preacher who had just graduated from seminary.
 In a nutshell, I believe my dad was dying because he believed that he had lost his salvation because of his deeds during the war.

 Through counseling with the preacher, Dad started healing and checked out of the hospital.
 He and several other men built the preacher’s first church using hand tools.
 Dad never left that church.
 It was a sanctuary for him.
 He never completely got over the war.
 Demons followed him the rest of his life.
 When they attacked, he would call my wife who has a degree in theology and talk for long periods of time.
 My wife would settle him down until the demons found another chink in his armor.
 Then he would call her again.